What is Power Seeding? It’s Slit Seeding for Lawn Restoration

 By aerating before overseeding, you increase seed-to-soil contact, improving the germination rate to around 30%.
 This method helps create a healthier and more vibrant lawn by addressing soil compaction and improving overall soil health.

 You can also combine aeration with dethatching, the process of removing the layer of dead and living grass (thatch) from your lawn, to increase overseeding’s effectiveness.
+Plus, dethatching has other benefits as well, such as improved fertilizer efficacy and better drainage.

 Power Seeding